Jerrythafast/FDSTools/README.rst

 Samplevis
 ~~~~~~~~~
+v2.2.1
+    - Added an option to apply graph filtering before noise correction (on by
+      default)

 v2.2.0
     - Fixed incorrect calculation of 'percentage of highest' if the 'sequence'
       with the highest read count within a marker is the aggregated 'Other